claesenm/semisup-metrics/README.rst

     ipython notebook

+To run all code, you will need the following Python libraries:

+- scipy.stats
+- numpy
+- optunity
+- matplotlib

 This code was developed by Marc Claesen while at the STADIUS lab of KU Leuven, Dept. of Electrical Engineering.
 If this code is useful, please cite the accompanying paper.